sst/guide/_chapters/redirect-on-login.md

 import { useHistory } from "react-router-dom";
 ```

 Now our login page should redirect after we login.
-And that's it!
-Our app is ready to go live.

 ### Commit the Changes